-- Option 1 MS Degree with Thesis: requires 30 semester hours including 6 hours of thesis research in the student's chosen area of specialty and a successfully completed thesis. - Option 2 MS Degree with Research Internship: requires 30 semester hours including 4 6 hours of internship under an advisor and a written report that summarizes the experience.
-The report will be evaluated by the advisor, the Program Director in the student's area of specialty, and one other faculty member. - Option 3 MS Degree with Project: requires 30 semester hours including 6 hours of the project course and a written review of a topic agreed upon by the advisor and student.
+- Option 1 MS Degree with a Thesis: requires 30 semester hours including a minimum of 6 thesis research hours in the student's chosen area of specialty and a successfully completed thesis. - Option 2 MS Degree with an Internship: requires 30 semester hours including 6 internship hours with a mentor and a written report that summarizes the experience.
+The report will be evaluated by the mentor, the Program Director in the student's area of specialty, and one other faculty member.

+• Option 3 - MS Degree with a Capstone Project: requires 30 semester hours including 6 project hours and a capstone project on a topic agreed upon by the advisor and student.
 The review will be evaluated by the advisor, Program Director in the student's area of specialty, and one other faculty member.